hetznercloud/terraform-provider-hcloud/website/docs/r/server.html.md

 - `rescue` - (Optional, string) Enable and boot in to the specified rescue system.
 This enables simple installation of custom operating systems. `linux64` `linux32` or `freebsd64`
 - `labels` - (Optional, map) User-defined labels (key-value pairs) should be created with.
 - `backups` - (Optional, boolean) Enable or disable backups.
+- `firewall_ids` - (Optional, list) Firewall IDs the server should be attached to on creation.

 ## Attributes Reference